 When shopping for email hosting, the first decision you need to make is how you'll host your email.
 You have three main options:

-Third-Party Email Hosting: If you need more features than what your web host provides, look into hosted email providers.
+Third-party email hosting.
+If you need more features than what your web host provides, look into hosted email providers.
 A third-party email host lets you avoid the costs of self-hosting.
 Plus, a subscription to a hosted email service often comes with other tools you need to run your business: shared contacts and calendars, built-in video conferencing, team chat, and more.

-In this piece, we're looking specifically at email hosting provider features and not necessarily at the features of their built-in email clients.
+In this piece, we're looking specifically at email hosting provider features and not always at the features of their built-in email clients.
 If you're looking for an email client for your business, check out our recommendations for best email apps.

-What Features to Look for in an Email Hosting Service
+What features to look for in an email hosting service

 When you combine your email and web hosting, there's not a lot to look for as far as features go; you get whatever features your web host happens to offer.
 And when you self-host, you build your own features; the options to choose from are more for the tools you use to manage and customize your email.